 - Plan your clothes for the interview, making sure they are clean, ironed, and appropriate for the interview.
 If you are unsure of the dress code, always opt for smart!

 - Set your alarm!
 Make sure you have time to shower, brush your teeth, style your hair and be as well-presented as you can possibly be.

 - Practice your entrance - even if you don't feel confident going into an interview, having good posture and a confident smile can go a long way to making you appear confident.
 Sometimes you have to fake it until you make it!

-- Practise your handshake - no-one enjoys a floppy handshake, and a good firm (but not too hard!) handshake can go a long way to demonstrating confidence and self assurance - even if you don't feel that way!
+- Practise your handshake - no one enjoys a floppy handshake, and a good firm (but not too hard!) handshake can go a long way in demonstrating confidence and self-assurance - even if you don't feel that way!

 During the Interview

 First impressions count, and you never get a second chance to make one.
 Check your appearance before you go into the employers office, be polite and pleasant to everyone you encounter and make sure you greet your interviewer(s) with a smile, handshake and self-introduction.

 - Think about your body language: sit up straight, make eye contact, try not to fiddle or demonstrate any nervous habits like wiggling a foot or wringing your hands.

 - Take your time - think first and speak second; interviewers would prefer that you take a moment to think.
 Ask for the question to be repeated or rephrased if you do not understand.
 In interviews you may be given a pen and paper which you can use to note down the questions.
 This will help you to focus your answer and make sure the key points are covered.

 - If you would like to add anything to a previously asked question, make a note and come back to it at the end of the interview.